 WHAT WILL THE SCHEDULE LOOK LIKE?
 After taking into consideration the "factors in setting a placement schedule" (see below), the parents or the court can set a schedule that will work best for the family.
 For as many options as you can imagine, that's how many options exist when creating the schedule.
 Many older children, who are bonded with both parents and both parents live close to the school, can do well with alternating placement one week with one parent and one week with the other parent.
 Many child psychologists explain that a child who has met his/her major developmental milestones can endure being away from a bonded parent one overnight for each year of life.
 As such, they recommend that smaller children have more frequent exchanges.
 An experienced family law attorney, such as those at Your Family Law Center, can assist in developing a placement schedule that is in the child's best interest, taking into consideration the prior parenting, the child's schedule, the parents' schedules, etc.

 HOW WILL THE COURT DECIDE WHERE OUR CHILD(REN) SHOULD LIVE?
 The court shall set a placement schedule that is deemed in the child’s best interest.
-There is a presumption that is it in a child’s best interest to maximize meaningful placement with both parents.
-There is no presumption in the law that the parties shall have equal placement.
+There is a presumption that it is it in a child’s best interest to maximize meaningful placement with both parents.
+There is no presumption in the law that the parents shall have equal placement.

 Factors for setting a placement schedule: